ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 DTLS to retrieve an access token from the authorization server (AS) for a protected resource hosted on the resource server.
-As specified in Section 6.7 of {{I-D.ietf-ace-oauth-authz}}, use of DTLS for one or both of these interactions is completely independent
+As specified in Section 6.7 of {{I-D.ietf-ace-oauth-authz}}, use of DTLS for one or both of these interactions is completely independent.

 This profile requires the client to retrieve an access token for protected resource(s) it wants to access on the resource server as